canvasxyz/canvas/docs/index.md

   </div>
   <div :class="$style.colLeft">

-Each application is built around a contract, which contains models and
-actions:
+To build your first application, start by defining a contract, which is an object containing `models` and `actions`:

-Models define your database schema.
+- Models define your database schema.

-Actions define mutations that users can make to the database.
-Use them to enforce authorization checks, or write business logic.
+- Actions define mutations that users can make to the database, just like API routes on the backend.

----
+Because mutations are inside the database, each peer can validate the full history of the application.
+This means apps are offline-first, without any dependency on a central server.

-You can define a contract inline in the browser, or as a file that you run using the `canvas` CLI.
+You can import a contract in the browser, and use it from the frontend directly.
+You can also define it as a file:

-Easily use the CLI to start a peer, which connects to everyone else running the application's topic via DHT.

 ```sh
 canvas run contract.ts --topic example.xyz